sainap/serverless-artillery-workshop/README.md

 ![Serverless all the things!](Images/artillery-shooting-lambda.png)

 ### TL;DR:
-Seeeeeerverless-artillery is a Nordstrom open-source project.
+Seeeeeeeerverless-artillery is a Nordstrom open-source project.
 It builds on artillery.io and serverless.com by using the horizontal scalability and pay-as-you-go nature of AWS Lambda to instantly and inexpensively throw arbitrary load at your services and report results to an InfluxDB time-series database (other reporting plugins are available).
 This capability gives you performance and load testing on every commit, early in your CICD pipeline, so performance bugs can be caught and fixed immediately.

 ##### !!!
 Important Safety Notes !!!
 * Serverless-artillery requires an AWS account and can run **hundreds or thousands** of AWS Lambda functions.
 If you are already running AWS Lambda in production, please be aware of and understand your Lambda concurrency limits before using serverless-artillery.
 If unsure, use a different AWS account from your production systems.